ignite/cli/docs/3 Scaffold a Blockchain/4 Module Scaffold.md

 starport module create [name] [flags]
 ```

+- **name**

-`name` defines the name of a new module.
-This name has to be unique within a project.
+     The name of a new module.
+This name must be unique within a project.

 Files and directories created and modified by scaffolding: